 The Your Europe portal seeks to help people and companies move and/or do business in the EU by providing clear information on their single market rights and signposting them to assistance services when needed.

-Putting user needs first, the multilingual portal has 2 separate sections:
+Putting user needs first, the multilingual portal has 2 separate sections: Citizens and Business.

-Its content is provided by both EU institutions and national governments.
+Content is provided by both EU institutions and national governments.